 Kids Company Virtual Ensembles

-Transform your home into your stage this spring with the Goodspeed Kids Company Virtual Ensembles!
-Our Virtual Ensembles provide opportunities for young performers to explore different styles of performance each week while strengthening their skills in acting, dance, or vocal performance.
-With a different theme each week, our instructors will bring new material to each class, allowing our ensembles to dive into five distinct musical themes by the end of the session.
-Check out our weekly themes below!
+Kids Company Virtual Ensembles provide opportunities for young performers to explore different styles of performance throughout the semester while strengthening their skills in acting, dance, or vocal performance.
+With a new theme each 3-week unit, our ensembles dive into four distinct themes by the end of the semester.
+Check out our unit themes below!

 Vocal Ensemble B (ages 13-18) | Mondays, 7:30pm - 8:30pm